 Upon acceptance and approval by FEMA, the Lincoln Trail Regional Hazard Mitigation Plan Update will be submitted to each participating jurisdiction for adoption.
-Each local unit of government will be given an adoption resolution to be passed and signed and attached to the final plan. (attachment #2 - draft resolution)
+Each local unit of government will be given an adoption resolution to be passed and signed and attached to the final plan.
+(Appendix C)